This is podcast two of five of the ACCA strategy series.

-And delighted to be able to talk a bit more about that today.
-My particular role is I have a bank of clients that I work with high growth businesses and work with them on strategy and, and taking control of their finances.
-But also my specific role in the business is implementing and developing our strategy in particular, linked to winning the right type of businesses and bring in the right type of people in, and, and that culture, vision and mission are critical to that piece.
+Phil Murray: [00:01:56] So my name's Phil Murray, I'm commercial and cultural director of Harlands.
+Our aim is to help build better businesses across the UK, by constantly evolving the role and perception of what accountants do, and delighted to be able to talk a bit more about that today.
+My particular role is I have a bank of clients that I work with, high growth businesses, and work with them on strategy and taking control of their finances.
+But also my specific role in the business is implementing and developing our strategy, in particular, linked to winning the right type of businesses and bringing the right type of people in, and that culture, vision and mission are critical to that piece.

-Paul Shrimpling: [00:02:35] Brilliant.
+Paul Shrimpling: [00:02:39] Brilliant.
 Thanks, Phil.
 And I'll want to dive into definition of culture shortly, because what the heck does that mean?
 It's a question that a lot of firms ask.
 So Gareth, please, if you would give us your background and a little bit about your firm.

 It's a stressful time.